 Before that, though, let’s get something out of the way: I am NOT in any way connected to Lazada and neither is my agency.
 We do not work for them and never claimed to have done so.
 I am writing this as a simple observer who recognizes quality SEO work when he sees it.
 With that said, here are some of the reasons why Lazada’s ecommerce SEO is better than yours:

-- They Categorize Really Well
+- They Categorize Effectively

 One of the most essential aspects of ecommerce SEO is proper product categorization.
 Categories were originally intended to help human users find their way around a website so they can zero in on the kind of product they’re looking for.
 Later on, search engines started using them to help their crawlers index subcategory and product detail pages.
 As search engine algorithms advanced, categories were used as clues by search engines to better understand a website’s content themes and relevance to queries.

 What many ecommerce operators don’t realize is that their category pages can serve as important landing pages that can target fat head and “chunky middle” keywords.
-These are search terms that are 1-5 words in length and are commonly used when a searcher knows what kind of product he or she wants to buy but haven’t made a decision on who to buy it from, what brand to get and what exact product SKU suits their needs.
+These are search terms that are 1-5 words in length and are commonly used when a searcher knows what kind of product he or she wants to buy but hasn’t made a decision on who to buy it from, what brand to get and what exact product SKU suits their needs.

 In Lazada’s case, they made it a point to break down their broad product portfolio into a multi-tiered tree of categories and subcategories.
 Since every category page represents a different keyword, it’s in Lazada’s best SEO interest to have as many categories as possible so it can rank for more terms and collect more organic traffic.

 In the image above, you can see how Lazada executes its multi-tier categorization scheme.
-Under the broad Women’s Fashion category, the subcategories split off into clothing, shoes, accessories and other subcategories.
+Under the broad Women’s Fashion category, the subcategories split off into clothing, shoes, accessories, and other subcategories.
 If you hover above Accessories, you can see that the subcategory further splits into belts, scarves, hats and others.
 Dividing products into smaller sections and classifying them into their respective types allows the website to publish more pages that go after distinct but contextually related keywords which bring in separate audiences who search for these terms month in and month out.

 - Buy women’s clothing